yukio708/gfarm-http-gateway/README.md

   - SEE `venv/bin/uvicorn --help`
   - SEE <https://www.uvicorn.org/settings/#logging>
 - To change the log format
-  - use LOGURU_FORMAT enviroment variable
+  - use LOGURU_FORMAT environment variable
     - cannot be specified in a configuration file
   - ex. `LOGURU_FORMAT="<level>{level}</level>: <level>{message}</level>"`
   - default: LOGURU_FORMAT from loguru._defaults